Contact

 Variable, depending on setup and maintenance

-1. Drag-and-drop vs. developer focus: What to expect in everyday life
+1. Drag-and-drop vs. developer focus: What to expect in everyday use

-Simplicity is a crucial factor when choosing your e-commerce system, especially if your team consists of marketing, product, or content managers rather than developers.
-An intuitive system not only saves time but also reduces ongoing costs for external support or internal training.
+Simplicity is a key factor when choosing your e-commerce system especially if your team is made up of marketing, product, or content managers rather than developers.
+An intuitive platform not only saves time but also reduces ongoing costs for external support or internal training.

-The daily work in the backend determines how efficiently you create new products, implement campaigns, or update content.
+Your daily work in the backend determines how efficiently you can create products, launch campaigns, or update content.

 function